The Unrein Family History

 This page is dedicated in loving memory to my Great Great Grandparents, Gerhardt and Anna Eva Unrein, who had a dream for freedom and more importantly a vision on how to realize that dream.
 They trusted their faith that they were making the correct decision for their family.
 Little did they know that their decision to come to America on August 6, 1878, would affect so many generations.
-Their journey to America not only gave them their immediate freedom, but it also gave their children's children's children the freedom that many take for granted.
-Our dreams -- like Gerhardt and Anna Eva's -- are not always easy to achieve, but they are worth pursing!
-The decisions we make (or don't make) today will have a major affect on generations to come.
+Their journey to America not only provided immediate freedom, but it also gave their children's children's children the freedom that many of us take for granted.
+Our dreams - like Gerhardt and Anna Eva's are not always easy to achieve, but they are worth pursing!
+The decisions we make or don't make today will have a major affect on generations to come.

 "To achieve all that is possible, we must attempt the impossible--to be as much as we can be, we must DREAM of being more"

 The Unrein's journey from the Rhine, to the Volga and to the Plains of Kansas